 An anonymous group portrait of a quintet of prominent Italian musicians: Giuseppe Domenico Scarlatti, Giuseppe Tartini, Giuseppe Sammartini, Pietro Locatelli and Salvare Lanzetti.
 Sammartini plays an instrument that looks like a cross between an oboe and a recorder, perhaps to show that he played both instruments.
+He plays left hand uppermost.
 In front of them a cat sings to its own music.
 A caption beneath, in French, implies that the music would have been very pretty if the cat had not wanted to sing its part!